Lipoma: focus

 As a result of itching and scratching, the blisters burst, exposing the skin to other bacterial infections that are potentially more dangerous than impetigo.

-In some cases, untreated impetigo can evolve into much more serious illnesses, such as group A beta-hemolytic streptococcal infections (GABHS), which can lead to complications with the kidneys.
-While rare, this infection causes little urine output, headaches and fluid accumulation that causes the legs and the face to swell.
+In some cases, untreated impetigo can develop into more serious conditions, such as Group A beta-haemolytic streptococcal infection (GABHS), which can lead to kidney complications.
+This is a rare occurrence, in which the child urinates infrequently, has a headache and experiences fluid retention in the legs and face, which tend to swell.

 Diagnosis